UAE bans fruits from Indian state after Nipah virus outbreak

 The Gulf state has also banned imports of live animals from South Africa, based on a notification from the World Organization for Animal Health (OIE) of the registration of Rift Valley Fever disease, the ministry said.

+The disease is spread by mosquitoes and the department said its potential to spread was reduced by the onset of the dry winter season in the region.

+Humans can be infected with Rift Valley Fever if contact is made with the blood or other body fluids of a diseased animal.

-Reporting by Alexander Cornwell and Subrat Patnaik; Writing by Aziz El aakoubi; Editing by Mark Potter
+Reporting by Alexander Cornwell and Subrat Patnaik; additional reporting by Ed Stoddard in Johannesburg; Writing by Aziz El aakoubi; Editing by Mark Potter and Alexandra Hudson